tonyfischetti/bow-wow/README.md

 goes to the breed that is the most popular compared to base-popularity of dog breeds in all other borough's.

-For example, Dalmatians aren't a incredibly popular breed, but&mdash;assuming it were the case that 90% of NYC's Dalmatians lived in the Bronx&mdash;Dalmatians would be "Bronx's signature breed".
+For example, Dalmatians aren't an incredibly popular breed, but&mdash;assuming it were the case that 90% of NYC's Dalmatians lived in the Bronx&mdash;Dalmatians would be "Bronx's signature breed".